 I wish I could have volunteered to the young woman and the older gentleman observed in Durham’s great cathedral the perspective that their God is always with them, present within them in a far more dynamic form than in any church they will ever visit, and that the God they seek outside of themselves is not an individual to be approached on bended knee but, rather, a living, integral, vital, loving force at their centre that a two way ‘conversation’ can be held with at any time, and in any place...

 I do not decry for a moment the contemplative, focusing value of visiting a church to pray.
 I simply know as a result of decades of working and seeking spiritually that each of us has a personal and permanent connection to the Divine - and that in order to regularly obtain the guidance, strength and clear vision we all need on this journey we simply need to spend a little time daily visiting that magnificent cathedral that lies at our spiritual heart.

 Michael G. Reccia

-For over 30 years trance medium Michael G. Reccia has served as a conduit for spiritual insights and communication from higher vibrations of reality.
-In 2005, he forged a connection with Joseph, a discarnate spokesperson for a vast group soul of evolved and concerned spirits intent on delivering a vital and urgent message to mankind.
+For nearly 40 years trance medium Michael G. Reccia has served as a conduit for spiritual insights and communication from higher vibrations of reality.
+In 2005, he forged a connection with Joseph, a discarnate spokesperson for a vast group soul of evolved and concerned spirits intent on delivering a vital and urgent message to humankind.
 From that time onwards Michael and fellow Band of Light members, Tony, Jane, and David, have dedicated their lives to accurately receiving, recording and compiling Joseph’s messages into a series of eight powerful volumes known as The Joseph Communications.
 Michael regards the delivery and promotion of The Joseph Communications as his life ‘mission', and a pivotal contribution to the elevation of individual and global spiritual consciousness.